 Food for thought

-All of the examples described above are things we’re doing in our Performance Services practice today—not only to provide value-added service but also with an eye toward delivering a better experience for our clients and their technology end users.
+All of the examples described above are things we’re doing in our Managed Services practice today—not only to provide value-added service but also with an eye toward delivering a better experience for our clients and their technology end users.
 Of course we always enjoy opportunities to share what we’re doing (and would be happy to off-line if you’re interested), but that’s not really the point of this article.
 Rather, it’s to offer some food for thought.
 Practically speaking, enhancing customer experience is something every IT leader could and should be thinking about—whether you deliver IT services in house, source them to a managed services provider, or are evaluating a potential managed services arrangement.